Boot chain and integrity guarantees¶

 As shown in Fig. 5, the boot steps (following hardware initialization) are as follows:

-- The UEFI Firmware will execute the initial bootloader from the EFI system partition.
+- The UEFI Firmware executes the initial bootloader from the EFI system partition.

-core-<version>DM-Verity block device and mount the SquashFS filesystem in
+core-<version>DM-Verity block device and mounts the SquashFS filesystem in

 /sysroot/mnt/state.
-Finally, it will perform a pivot_root to switch to the final root.
+Finally, it performs a pivot_root to switch to the final root.

 Boot chain and rootfs integrity¶

 The integrity of the boot chain and root filesystem is guaranteed by the following mechanisms.

 All EFI binaries installed in the EFI System Partition (ESP) are signed in order to protect their integrity via Secure Boot.
 Their confidentiality however is not assured.
 Currently, two EFI binaries are necessary:

 - The systemd-boot EFI bootloader.
 Its only purpose is to execute the latest CLIP OS EFI binary.
 This bootloader is minimal and only acts as a switch between the available CLIP OS versions.
 This enables recovery in case of update failure or temporary rollback due to bugs in a new version.

 - The main CLIP OS EFI binary.
 It contains the initial kernel image, the initramfs and the kernel command line.
 Signing this binary guarantees the integrity of its three components.
 Note that the kernel command line also includes the DM-Verity root hash for the CLIP OS Core partition.
 This binary is chosen by the bootloader and the Secure Boot signature verification is performed by the UEFI Firmware.